nf-core/funcscan/docs/usage.md

 - VFDB (`vfdb`)
 - Ecoli_VF (`ecoli_vf`)

-Each can be specified by using the nf-core/funcscan flag, for example for card: `--arg_abricate_db card`.
+Each can be specified by using the nf-core/funcscan flag, for example for card: `--arg_abricate_db_id card`.

 ABRicate also allows you to download additional and/or use custom databases.
 For both of these, you will need to have your own local installation of ABRicate.
-You then can download/add the custom database to the local installation's database directory, and supply this directory to the pipeline with the flag `--arg_abricate_localdbdir`, in combination with the name of the new database to `--arg_abricate_db <db_name>`.
+You then can download/add the custom database to the local installation's database directory, and supply this directory to the pipeline with the flag `--arg_abricate_db`, in combination with the name of the new database to `--arg_abricate_db_id <db_name>`.

 For example, if you want to use the `bacmet2` database that does not come with the default installation, you could do: